marcgg/marcgg.github.com/_posts/2013-10-29-mixing-languages.md

 A few years back I went to live in the US.
 At that point I knew some English from school, but I never actually got to use it in real life and my accent was terrible.
 After a while I got better at it even if I never got the accent quite down.
-However to my ammusement I could pass for American with French tourists asking for direction in Times Square.
+However to my amusement I could pass for American with French tourists asking for directions in Times Square.

 So really I think that the English language is very interesting as well.
 I wouldn't say that I love it as much as I love French, but it's a close second.
 We can say